raphaelgatti/v2-ach-api-docs/source/includes/_documents.md

 ## Create a document

 Create a document for a Customer pending verification by uploading a photo of the document.
 This requires a multipart form-data POST request.
-The file must be either a `.jpg`, `.jpeg`, `.png`, .tif, or .pdf up to 10MB in size.
+The file must be either a `.jpg`, `.jpeg`, `.png`, `.tif`, or `.pdf` up to 10MB in size.

 <ol class="alerts">
     <li class="alert icon-alert-alert">This endpoint <a href="#authentication">requires</a> an OAuth account access token with the `ManageCustomers` <a href="#oauth-scopes">scope</a>.</li>